Tooley (crater): Namesake Craig R. Tooley

 Craig Richard Tooley (1960 – 2017) was a NASA engineer and project manager at the Goddard Space Flight Center.
 He served as project manager for the Lunar Reconnaissance Orbiter from development through launch and early operations, and oversaw several Space Shuttle-based Spartan solar missions.

 Over a 34-year career, Tooley held numerous leadership roles, including Deputy Director of Goddard’s Applied Engineering and Technology Directorate.
-He passed away in 2017 following a battle with pancreatic cancer, and a mission operations room at Goddard was later named in his memory.
+He died in 2017 following a battle with pancreatic cancer, and a mission operations room at Goddard was later named in his memory.